Poorcraft by C. Spike Trotman for January 06, 2017

 5. Clipboard 1

-Rista over 7 years ago
+Rista almost 8 years ago

 I found that saving up and buying (and learning how to use) a ceramic blade sharpener and a couple of really good forged knives made the best economic sense.
 They can be sharpened to razor sharpness, last for years and years and keep an edge longer between sharpenings.
 Ceramic sharpeners aren’t that difficult to learn to use and do a fantastically good job.
 Just practice a bit on an old cheap knife til you get the sharpening technique down.